asdf-format/asdf/docs/asdf/using_extensions.rst

 ----------------------------------------

 Tags and schemas that follow best practices are versioned.
-This allows changes to tags and schemas to be recorded, and it allows ASDF to define behavior with respect to version compatibility.
+This allows changes to tags and schemas to be recorded, and it allows `asdf` to define behavior with respect to version compatibility.

 Tag and schema versions may change for several reasons.
 One common reason is to